Claim These Tax Deductions Even If You Don't Itemize

 If you’re self-employed, you know you have to pay both the employer and the employee share of Social Security and Medicare taxes—a whopping 15.3% of net self-employment income.
 But at least you get to write off half of what you pay as an adjustment to income.
 You can also deduct contributions to a self-directed retirement plan such as a SEP or SIMPLE plan.

-Also deductible as an adjustment to income: the cost of health insurance for the self-employed (and their families)—and that includes Medicare premiums and supplemental Medicare (medigap).
+Also deductible as an adjustment to income: the cost of health insurance for the self-employed (and their families)—and that includes Medicare premiums and supplemental Medicare (medigap), up to your business' net income.
 You can't claim this deduction if you are eligible to be covered under a health plan subsidized either by your employer (if you have a job as well as your business) or your spouse's employer (if he or she has a job that offers family medical coverage).